IvanAcantilado/solutions_repo/docs/1 Physics/2 Gravity/Problem_1.md

 Where:

-- $G$ is the gravitational constant,
+- $G$ is the gravitational constant
 - $v$ is the orbital speed.

 Canceling $m$ and multiplying both sides by $r$: